openenclave/openenclave/docs/GettingStartedDocs/using_oe_sdk.md

 ## Open Enclave SDK Layout

-By default, the Open Enclave SDK is installed to `/opt/openenclave`.
+On Linux, by default, the Open Enclave SDK is installed to `/opt/openenclave`.
+On Windows, by default, the Open Enclave SDK is installed to `%NUGET_PACKAGE_PATH%`.
 It contains the following subfolders:

 | Path                         | Description                     |
 |------------------------------|---------------------------------|